Every intelligent investor's portfolio must devote assets to aggressive growth.

 The iPod, the device that began Apple's transformative march, was released in November 2001.
 The share price was around 20 bucks at that time, and the stock was functionally dead money for two years.

 Thereafter, the shares rallied, though the company also saw periods where the stock turned strongly negative.
 Then, of course, the iPhone came along, and more money was made for early investors.
 Yet the stock still had periods where sentiment turned strongly negative.

 But investors who had the foresight to see where Apple was headed scored big.

 To echo my earlier point: Research-driven conviction brings on confidence, and confidence brings about resiliency.
 The aggressive investor must nurture all of these virtues.

 I said earlier that all portfolios should have an aggressive growth component.
 But the aggressive growth segment of a portfolio, because of its risk profile, should be only a small percentage of total assets.
 I like the 10% rule, but it should never be more than 20%.

-Action to Take --> Following these three rules isn't easy.
+Following these three rules isn't easy.
 Heck, if it was, everyone would be rich.
 And I would've invested in Apple back in 2001 and be lounging on a beach right now.
 But these three rules have guided me to a string of triple-digit gains over the years (and a few quadruple-digit gains, too), and there's no reason why they can't do the same for you.